 One of the measures is to make available suitable premises for quarantine.
 The Architectural Services Department (ArchSD) had been tasked to build large number of temporary quarantine facilities within the shortest time with a view to obviating risk from the rapid and wide spread of virus in the local community.
-We needed to study the requirements of this unique quarantine facilities with the healthcare experts; the construction methodologies and materials readily available with the contractors; the safety and hygiene control with all related authorities such as on rescue and waste disposal strategies.
+We needed to study the requirements of this unique quarantine healthcare experts; construction facilities with the the methodologies and materials readily available with the contractors; the safety and hygiene control with all related authorities such as on rescue and waste disposal strategies.
 To make this impossible mission possible, a great project team of multi-discipline was established to undergo vast volume of liaison work, technical studies, design development, securing of funds, identifying contractors and suppliers, contract management and site supervision, within an extremely tight timeframe.